 USDA.
 FNS.
 Team Nutrition.

-Lessons for grades 7 and 8 about making healthy food and physical activity choices using a theme of exploration.
+Lessons for Grades 7-8 about making healthy food and physical activity choices using a theme of exploration.
 Includes standards-aligned activities for Math, Science, and English Language Arts.

 Help students in grades 9-12 learn how to build a healthy diet using SuperTracker.
 The lesson plans include a variety of topics such as selecting healthy snacks, finding personal recommendations for what and how much to eat, evaluating food selections, and building healthy meals.
 Each lesson plan includes learning objectives, detailed instructions, and accompanying resources and handouts.